The Role of the Physician Assistant

-Employment of physician assistants is projected to grow 38 percent from 2012 to 2022, much faster than the average for all occupations.
-Increased demand for healthcare services from the growing and aging population and widespread chronic disease, combined with a shortage of physicians, will result in increased demand for healthcare providers, such as physician assistants.*
+Employment of physician assistants is projected to grow 30 percent from 2014 to 2024, much faster than the average for all occupations.
+As demand for healthcare services grows, physician assistants will be needed to provide care to patients.*

 Quick Facts: Physician Assistants*

 2015 Median Pay - $98,180 per year, $47.20 per hour